jpalgon/Draft_Classification/README.md

 ### Logistic Regression Matrix
 ![Matrix](./Images/matrix.png)

 Predicting enough correct first round picks is very tricky with the class imbalance.
-This wasn't my best model for recall but the models that maximized recall had too poor of accuracy scores to be helpful.
+Logistic Regression wasn't my best model for recall but the models that maximized recall had too poor of accuracy scores to be helpful.

 ## Evaluation